trankimtung/aws-llmops-workshop/docs/20-getting-started.md

 Deploy the `LLMOps-Workshop` Cloudformation Stack into your AWS account.
 This CloudFormation stack will deploy the necessary AWS resources for the workshop.
 These resources include a SageMaker Domain, an OpenSearch cluster, IAM roles, and more.

-> Reminder: We'll use `us-east-1` as the AWS region for this workshop.
-Make sure you have set the correct region in the AWS Management Console or in your AWS CLI configuration.
+> Reminder: We will use `us-east-1` as the AWS region for this workshop.
+Make sure you have set the correct region in the AWS Management Console or in your terminal.

 Click below link to launch the `LLMOps-Workshop` CloudFormation stack into the corresponding AWS Region.